kemosite/html-template/README.md

-HTML Template 3.0
+HTML Template 4.0
 =================

 This is a combination of files and frameworks I use for building websites.
+Supports the most recent versions of Chrome, Firefox, and Internet Explorer versions 9+.

 Built on these frameworks
 ========================